Uminosachi/open-llm-webui/README.md

   ```

 #### Installation for Flash Attention
-* Some models use Flash Attention, so install it if necessary:
+* To enable Flash Attention in some models, if CUDA is available, install Flash Attention:
   ```bash
   pip install packaging ninja
   pip install flash-attn --no-build-isolation